jendrikseipp/vulture/README.rst

 * lightweight: only one module
 * tested: tests itself and has complete test coverage
 * complements pyflakes and has the same output syntax
-* sort unused code items by relative weight
+* sorts unused classes and functions by size with `--sort-by-size`
 * supports Python 2.6, 2.7 and 3.x